box/developer.box.com/guides/embed/ui-elements/explorer.md

 Users can then navigate through the folder hierarchy and perform file operations like rename, delete, and share.

-Content Explorer comes with a metadata view that uses metadata query to find files and folders based on their metadata.
+Content Explorer comes with a [metadata view][explorer-metadata] that uses metadata query to find files and folders based on their metadata.
 The data is then displayed in the embedded view.